nathanfletch/ParkAPI.Solution/README.md

 <br>

 ## Known Issues
-* There are no known issues at this time.
+* There are no known bugs at this time.
 * Please contact me if you find any bugs or have suggestions.

 ## Future Plans
 * Add more query parameters and endpoints.
-* Add JSON Web Token authentication.
+* Create a JavaScript web app to run on port 8080 to call this API and demonstrate CORS functionality.

 ## License